Tithes & Alms

 -

-The precepts show the Law of Offerings & Sacrifices are for atoning for when anyone sinned through ignorance against the Law of the Commandments or if their sin came to their knowledge.
-Ahayah didn't speak to Israel concerning offerings and sacrifices when He brought them out of Egypt at first because He had no pleasure in them since the offerings of the bulls and goats could not actually take away sins nor make a man perfect.
+The precepts show the Law of Offerings and Sacrifices are for atoning for when anyone sinned through ignorance against the Law of the Commandments or if their sin came to their knowledge.
+Ahayah didn't speak to Israel concerning offerings and sacrifices when He brought them out of Egypt at first because He had no pleasure in those things, since the offerings of the bulls and goats could not actually take away sins nor make a man perfect.

 -